-The global silicon metal market size was valued at USD 12.4 million in 2021.
-It is expected to reach USD 20.60 million by 2030, growing at a CAGR of 5.8% during the forecast period (2022–2030).
+The global silicon metal market size was valued at USD 12.4 billion in 2021.
+It is expected to reach USD 20.60 billion by 2030, growing at a CAGR of 5.8% during the forecast period (2022–2030).
 Silicon metal is an additive in the industry created by smelting quartz and coke in an electric heating furnace.
 Although it is composed of 98 percent silicon, recent years have seen an increase in the composition of silicon that has brought it closer to 99.99 percent.
 Iron, aluminum, and calcium are the most common impurities in silicon metals.
 The production of silicones, aluminum alloys, and semiconductor materials all require the use of silicon metal as a feedstock.
 Silicon metals are available in a wide variety of grades.
 Each of them is named after an industry that traditionally uses them: metallurgical, chemical, electronic, polysilicon, solar, and high purity grades.

 The process of refining silica from quartz rock or sand is the first step in the creation of various grades of silicon metal.
 After this, the silicon is put through a hydrometallurgical process to reach the quality required for chemical use.
 The production of silicones and silanes relies heavily on the chemical-grade variety of silicon metal.
 Steel and aluminum alloys are produced using metallurgical silicon, which has a purity level of 99 percent.
 The global market for silicon metal is driven by several factors, including an increase in demand for aluminum alloys in the automotive industry, expanding application spectrum for silicones, demand from energy storage markets, and steady demand from the global chemical industry.